Trip Review: Grand Cayman Island

 View of the National Mall from the Capitol

-We saw lions, tigers, cheetahs, gorillas, giraffes, elephants, and various other animals.
-This is another place that is perfect for kids and offers something for people of all ages.
+We saw lions, tigers, cheetahs, gorillas, giraffes, elephants, and other animals.
+This place is perfect for kids and offers something for people of all ages.

-Since we were here for 3 days with a 7-month-old, it was going to be impossible to see everything we wanted in that short window.
-If you are going to D.C., also consider visiting the Smithsonian Air and Space Museum, The Smithsonian National Museum of African Art, and the Sackler Gallery.
+Since we were here for three days with a seven-month-old, seeing everything we wanted in that short window would be impossible.
+If you are going to D.C., consider visiting the Smithsonian Air and Space Museum, The Smithsonian National Museum of African Art, and the Sackler Gallery.
 The National Museum of Archives is home to the Declaration of Independence, The Bill of Rights, and The Emancipation Proclamation.
-All these attractions are free and if you are so inclined, you can leave a small donation when you enter or exit.
-D.C. is a wonderful city with no shortage of things to do and places to see.
-It’s a very walkable city and a great place for budget travelers who get to experience world-class attractions at no cost.
+All these attractions are free, and if you are interested, you can make a small donation when you enter or exit.
+D.C. is a beautiful city with no shortage of things to do and places to see.
+It’s a very walkable city and a great place for budget travelers who experience world-class attractions at no cost.